Fiberwise criteria for Fourier--Mukai equivalences: Applications

-\begin{corollary} Let $S$ be a separated Noetherian $\mathbb{Q}$-scheme.
+\begin{corollary} Let $S$ be a Noetherian $\mathbb{Q}$-scheme.
 Suppose $f_i\colon Y_i \to S$ are proper flat morphisms whose special fibers are geometrically integral curves.
-Assume $f_1$ is locally projective.
 If $Y_1$ and $Y_2$ are Fourier--Mukai partners over $S$, then then genii of the special fibers of $Y_1$ coincide with that of $Y_2$. \end{corollary}

 \begin{proof} Let $s\in S$ be a closed point.
 Then the natural morphism